leviwp48/PlanetRocket-V1/README.md

 Tech
 ====
-This utilizes a LAMP (Linux, Apache, MySQL, PHP) stack and uses a Laravel framework.
+This utilizes a LAMP (Linux, Apache, MySQL, PHP) stack built with a Laravel framework.